newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

   You need a permit each way to transport overweight or oversized trailers, and very large nondivisible loads on public roads.
 This includes:

-  * If the truck, trailer, and load (including any overhang) exceed 10 feet in width, 70 feet in length, or weigh over 80,000 pounds
+  * If the truck, trailer, and load (including any overhang) exceed 10 feet wide, 70 feet long or weigh over 80,000 pounds

   * If the combination vehicle meets the size rules for a `Code 23 Overdimensional Trailer Permit|code-23-overdimensional-trailer-permit`, but you do not have the permit
 issuingAgency: NJ Department of Transportation